synacktiv/bip/doc/hexrays/cfunc.rst

 interface for using the features from hexrays in C.

-There are two ways to get a :class:`~bip.hexrays.HxCFunc` object using the Bip API, the first one is by using the :meth:`~bip.base.BipFunction.hxfunc` property method from a :class:`~bip.base.BipFunction`, this property returns the equivalent :class:`~bip.hexrays.HxCFunc` for the :class:`~bip.base.BipFunction`.
+There are two ways to get a :class:`~bip.hexrays.HxCFunc` object using the Bip API, the first one is by using the :meth:`~bip.base.BipFunction.hxcfunc` property method from a :class:`~bip.base.BipFunction`, this property returns the equivalent :class:`~bip.hexrays.HxCFunc` for the :class:`~bip.base.BipFunction`.
 The second way is to use the class method